apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Taylor Swift's Tortured Poets L.A.
-Event Has a Nod to Joe Alwyn**
+**Dow Jones Futures Rise After Stocks Shrug Off Powell; Super Micro Flashes Buy Signal**

-You can read more about it [here](https://www.eonline.com/news/1399579/uncracking-taylor-swifts-joe-alwyn-easter-egg-at-the-tortured-poets-department-event).
+You can read more about it [here](https://www.investors.com/market-trend/stock-market-today/dow-jones-futures-fed-chief-powell-super-micro-asml-earnings/).

 ## Requirements
 - Python 3.8